-If a student feels that there is a mistake in the grade earned, he or she must meet with the instructor before the end of the second full week of the subsequent semester.
+If students feel that there is a mistake in the grade earned, they must meet with the instructor before the end of the second full week of the subsequent semester.
 If a course instructor is no longer at the College, the student shall meet with the chair of the major involved.
-If an instructor wishes to change a recorded grade, he or she will submit to the dean of the college a request for the change.
+If an instructor wishes to change a recorded grade, they will submit to the dean of the college a request for the change.

-Grades will be changed only because of the instructor's corrected calculation of the grade or because of the instructor's decision to consider lost work submitted by the student.
-Upon approval by the dean, the change will be recorded by the registrar.
+Grades will be changed only because of the instructor’s corrected calculation of the grade or because of the instructor’s decision to consider lost work submitted by the student.
+Upon approval by the dean of the college, the change will be recorded by the registrar.

 1) Under extraordinary circumstances an instructor may request a grade of I (Incomplete) be assigned if a student is unable to complete the work of a course on schedule but will be able to complete it at a later date without further class attendance.
 The extraordinary circumstances must be beyond the student’s control (e.g., reasons of health or severe personal contingencies), and they must be documentable.
 The need for the Incomplete must have become apparent after the withdrawal period, and the student must have been passing the course at that time.

 2) The student must file the incomplete grade request and contract form with the Registrar by the last day of the final exam period.
 Both the student and the instructor must sign the contract.
 The incomplete grade request and contract form shall specify the requirements yet to be completed and the deadline for completion (no later than the end of the eighth week of the subsequent semester).
 The form shall also specify what the grade shall be if the work is not completed.
 If a contract is not submitted, the instructor may not assign an incomplete but shall assign the grade that the student would earn without completing the remaining work for the course.
-In order for the incomplete grade request to be granted, it must be approved by the Registrar and Director of Academic Advising and Success.
+In order for the incomplete grade request to be granted, it must be approved by the Registrar.

 3) When faculty do not submit a grade, or an Incomplete Grade and Contract Form in lieu of a grade, or in cases where they indicate the student has dropped or withdrawn, but the registrar has no record of this, the registrar shall assign a grade of F* or U* (administrative assignment of a failing or unsatisfactory grade), which has the same effect on the GPA as a grade of F or U.